 Did you know

-- GoofsEven though Hugh's right hand gets severely damaged by a fan while staying at Hill House there's no visible scar in Hugh's hand in present time.
+- GoofsEven though Hugh's right hand is severely injured by a fan while staying at Hill House, there is no visible scar on Adult Hugh's hand.

 - Alternate versionsThe DVD and Blu-ray releases feature extended and/or previously unseen scenes in episodes 1 (Steven Sees a Ghost (2018)), 5 (The Bent-Neck Lady (2018)), and 10 (Silence Lay Steadily (2018)).
 The added material totals approximately: 5 minutes in episode 1; 3 minutes in episode 5; and 4 minutes in episode 10.